Hghrv/GDPR-Obfuscator/README.md

           pip install -r requirements.txt

-Step 4: Run safety and unit tests and PEP 8 compliance checks (Go to the sectio 'Note on Unit-Testing and Mock-Tests' for detailed instruction on tests)
+Step 4: Run safety and unit tests and PEP 8 compliance checks (Go to the section 'Note on Unit-Testing and Mock-Tests' for detailed instruction on tests)

 .
 Run Unit-tests: